unr-deaddrop/prototype_agent/README.md

 	"message_type": "command_request",
-	"initiated_by": "agent", // one of "server", "agent" "timestamp": 000000000, // machine UTC timestamp from the Unix epoch "message_b64": "data", // Arbitrary binary data as base64
+	"initiated_by": "agent", // one of "server", "agent" "timestamp": 000000000, // machine UTC timestamp from the Unix epoch "data": "data", // Arbitrary binary data as base64
-	// Internal agent variables, to be ignored by recipient; not included
+	// Internal agent variables, to be ignored by recipient; may or may not
-	// in outgoing messages
+	// be included in outgoing messages.
+Any field besides the above may or
+	// may not be ignored by another agent or the server.
 	"extra":{
 		"encoded_msg_path": "local filepath name",
 		"decoded_msg_path": "local filepath name"